-Now more than ever that many people are working from home — Quick Assist in Windows 10 allows you to remotely access another users’ Windows 11/10 PC.
+Now more than ever that many people are working from home — Quick Assist in Windows 11/10 allows you to remotely access another user’s Windows 11/10 PC.
 This feature gives you full control, so you can remotely and quickly help someone with a PC problem.
 In this post, we look at what you can try if Quick Assist is not working and Stuck on Loading or Connecting when you open the app.
 At times you may see a Quick Assist service is not working right now message.

 - Launch Quick Assist app in Clean Boot state